-The Dart 10k was the first, and is arguably the finest, 10k swim on the open water calendar and this is it’s seventh year.
+The Dart 10k was the first, and is arguably the finest, 10k swim on the open water calendar and 2017 is it's eight year.
 It has grown from 200 swimmers to 1600.
-In 2016 there are 800 swimmers on each day with an Elite (racing) wave for those that want to race, and multiple non-racing speed waves for the majority.

 It's a fantastic swim journey from the town of Totnes down the Dart estuary to Dittisham (dit-sum to locals).
 The course is marked not by inflatable buoys but by landmarks - the Cormorant Tree, the white rock, Sharpham boat house, Bow Creek.
 It's supported by volunteers from the local and swimming community who make it special.

 It's not a race - we have some fantastic and some very fast swimmers, we have skin swimmers, disabled swimmers, newbies, butterfly swimmers - but whatever the level, the language of the day is different.
-It's a journey, not a race, and there's room for everyone in the river - there's no thrashing and swimming over the top of each other.
+It's a journey, not a race, and there's room for everyone in the river.

 The day ends with good times!
 The swim finishes on the village green in Dittisham where there's a mini-festival feel, with local food suppliers, a children's playground, all the fun of the fair as swimmers celebrate.
-There are new happenings every year, such as a Ukelele band and hot tubs along with nature workshops and a storyteller for little ones.
 With deck chairs and a great view, supporters can wile away as many hours as it takes you to get there.

 KEEPING YOU SAFE AND SUPPORTED